 The bill would amend the Public Health Code to create the Office of Minority Health and the Minority Health Advisory Committee in the Department of Public Health (DPH).
-"Minority" would be defined to mean Blacks, Hispanics, Native Americans, Asian and Pacific Islanders, Arab-Americans, Eskimos, and others as defined by the Michigan Civil Rights Commission.
+"Minority" would be defined to mean blacks, Hispanics, native Americans, Asian and Pacific Islanders, and Arab-Americans.